angelazzh/LevelingUp/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
+1. as new user, I can register for a new account when I got on the website
-2. as a user, I can log in to the site
+2. as a user, I can log in to the website
-3. as a user, I can create a new grocery list
+3. as a user, I can create one or more workout routines
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can set specific goals within each workout routine and see them all together on the goals page
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can cross off exercises after I have done them
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can add exercises and goals to a workout routine

 ## Research Topics

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
+* (6 points) User authentication
+    * User authentication is the process in which authorized users can access the website that are somewhat customized/private to them
+    * Passport is a middleware that authenticates requests
-    * I'm going to be using passport for user authentication
+    * MongoDB will be used to store user information
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * This library has many nuances to learn, so I will be giving this task 6 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+* (4 points) Show day of the week after user login
+    * Accessing time is important for my website because it provides more accessibility
+    * Users can see the day of the week on the home page so they can better navigate their workout routine
+    * I will be using Moment.js to accomplish this
+    * Moment.js can easily fetch and manipulate time on the web

+10 points in total

 ## [Link to Initial Main Project File](app.mjs)